Public Awareness and Developmental Monitoring

 Part C Requirements

 Developmental monitoring or surveillance involves observing a young child over time and tracking his or her achievement of typical developmental milestones.
-Developmental monitoring is less formal than developmental screening.
-It can be a way for primary referral sources, including parents and physicians, to make decisions about whether a referral for more formal developmental screening is necessary.
+While less formal than developmental screening, it can be a way for primary referral sources, including parents and physicians, to make decisions about whether a referral for more formal developmental screening is necessary.

 National Resources